An Interview with Sara K. Gould

 Do you have any advice for young teenage feminists today?
 Get connected!
 Which you already are, and find each other, organize, because I think it takes a lot of tenacity to overcome all the marketing around sexualization of girls and the kinds of things that make girls feel insecure and hinder them or are barriers to them figuring out what they want to do with their own lives.
 So my advice is connect to each other and organize with each other to make change.

-More articles in WMC FBomb by Tag: Equal Pay, Activism and advocacy
+More articles by Tag: Equal Pay, Activism and advocacy